The Geraint Morris and J. Layton Watkins Memorial Awards

 Information about the 2018 competitions is available HERE .

 Royal Albert Hall - Saturday 19th May 2018

-The Welsh Association of Male Choirs is organising a Festival of Massed Male Voices at the Royal Albert Hall, London on Saturday 19th May 2018.
-The Choir will be under the direction of Dr. Alwyn Humphreys and accompanied by Caradog Williams on the piano and Huw Tregelles Williams, the Association President, on the organ.
+The Massed Choir of over 750 voices of member choirs from across the Principality and UK was under the direction of Dr. Alwyn Humphreys, accompanied by Caradog Williams on the piano with Huw Tregelles Williams, the Association President, on the organ.

 The Massed Choir comprised of members the following choirs: Abertillery Orpheus, Beaufort, Bois Goetre-Hen, Bois y Castell, Bois y Felin, Bro Dysynni, Burry Port, Caldicot, Cambrian, Cwmann, De Cymru, Dyffryn Aman, Flint, Haverfordwest, Mansfield, Morriston RFC, Mynydd Mawr, Ogmore Valley, Oxford Welsh, Pembroke & District, Pontnewydd, Rhayader, Rhymney Silurian, Snowdown Colliery, Swansea, Tenby, Tonna and Whitland & District.

 The concert soloists, who were in fine voice, were previous winners of the Geraint Morris Memorial Award - Rhydian Jenkins (2015), Ffion Edwards (2016) and Samantha Oxborough (2017).
 The other supporting artists are 'Bella Voce' - a ladies choir from Pembrokeshire - who left the stage to a standing ovation.

 Joe Cavalli-Price, who won the inaugural J. Layton Watkins Memorial Award in 2017 for accompanists/conductors, was also on stage and accompanied the choir when it performed 'Shenandoah' in the second half of the concert.